tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET(C#) SDK/快速入门_intl_en.md

 - Download the XML .NET SDK source code [here](https://github.com/tencentyun/qcloud-sdk-dotnet).
 - Download XML .NET SDK [here](https://cos-sdk-archive-1253960454.file.myqcloud.com/qcloud-sdk-dotnet/latest/qcloud-sdk-dotnet.zip).
-- For the SDK APIs and their parameters, please see [SDK API](https://cos-dotnet-sdk-doc-1253960454.file.myqcloud.com).
+- For the SDK APIs and their parameters, see [SDK API](https://cos-dotnet-sdk-doc-1253960454.file.myqcloud.com).
 - Find the complete code [here](https://github.com/tencentyun/cos-snippets/tree/master/dotnet).
-- For the SDK changelog, please see [Changelog](https://github.com/tencentyun/qcloud-sdk-dotnet/blob/master/CHANGELOG.md).
+- For the SDK changelog, see [Changelog](https://github.com/tencentyun/qcloud-sdk-dotnet/blob/master/CHANGELOG.md).
-- For SDK FAQs, please see [.NET (C#) SDK FAQs](https://intl.cloud.tencent.com/document/product/436/40773).
+- For SDK FAQs, see [.NET (C#) SDK FAQs](https://intl.cloud.tencent.com/document/product/436/40773).

 >?
-If you encounter errors such as non-existent functions or methods when using the SDK, please update the SDK to the latest version and try again.
+If you encounter errors such as non-existent functions or methods when using the SDK, you can update the SDK to the latest version and try again.
 >